British Rail Class 231: Technical details

 Class 231 units have four passenger vehicles, along with a separate "Power Pack" vehicle at the centre of the unit that contains four diesel generator sets.
 The diesel generators comply with EU Stage V emissions regulations.
 All vehicles are linked by unpowered Jacobs bogies, while the outermost bogie at each end of each unit carries the traction motors.

-As of October 2024, TfW are considering fitting pantographs to these units to allow them to operate as "hybrid" or "bi-mode" (like Class 755s), and have mobilised a project team to support the implementation of the conversion with Stadler.
+From October 2024, TfW were considering fitting pantographs to these units to allow them to operate as "hybrid" or "bi-mode" (like Class 755s), and had mobilised a project team to support the implementation of the conversion with Stadler.
+These plans were confirmed in June 2026.